-6.6 Additional Guidance for Transformative Award Applications conduct, analysis and reporting of the proposed project.
+6.6 Additional Guidance for Transformative Award Applications

+It is recommended that investigators engage with service-users, representative groups or other stakeholders in preparation of Transformative Award applications to inform the design, conduct, analysis and reporting of the proposed project.
 The UK Standards for Public Involvement provide guidance on including public engagement in health and social care research.